Henrik Larsson: Euro 1996 and 1998 FIFA World Cup qualifiers

 Larsson became a regular in the side after that, playing in six of his country's qualifiers for Euro 1996.
 He did not score in any of these matches and Sweden failed to qualify for the finals.

 He scored one goal in four qualifying games as Sweden also failed to qualify for the 1998 FIFA World Cup.

 Euro 2000

 Sweden finally succeeded in qualifying for Euro 2000, with Larsson ending up scoring three goals during these qualifying matches.
-Larsson was selected for the Sweden squad despite having only just recovered from a broken leg sustained playing for Celtic.
+He was selected for the Sweden squad despite having only just recovered from a broken leg sustained playing for Celtic.
 Euro 2000 was not a great success for Sweden, who went out at the first group stage, but Larsson scored against Italy in a 1–2 defeat.

 2002 FIFA World Cup and first retirement

 Sweden reappeared on the global stage two years later at the 2002 FIFA World Cup.
 Larsson helped guide Sweden out of the group of death and into the knockout round with a 2–1 win over Nigeria in which he scored both goals.
 He then scored in the round of 16 match against Senegal, though Sweden ended up losing 1–2 in extra time to a golden goal and were eliminated.
 Larsson chose to retire from international football after the World Cup.